Magnetic elastomers as specific soft actuators -- predicting particular modes of deformation from selected configurations of magnetizable inclusions: Specific discrete arrangements of particulate inclusions and overall mechanical response

 We also constructed chain-like aggregates from regular polygonal arrangements in the equatorial plane.
 The center of each polygon coincides with the center of the sphere.
 All vertices of each polygon therefore are located at identical distance from the center, which we here choose as $0.9R$.
 We show results for different numbers of polygonal edges, denoted by $n_{edges}$, which equals the number of vertices, see Fig.~\ref{fig:polygon_configs}.

 For these arrangements, the induced modes of magnetostrictive deformation are presented in Fig.~\ref{fig:polygon_results}.
 Qualitatively, they are quite similar to the ones for circular arrangements in Fig.~\ref{fig:circle_results}.
 As in the circular case for increasing $r_{config}$, increasing $n_{edges}$ on average moves the chains further away from the center of the elastic sphere and therefore shortens the length of the chains that fits into the sphere.
-This most likely leads to the decrease in induced shrinkage of volume obvious from Fig.~\ref{fig:polygon_results}(a).
+This most likely leads to the decrease with increasing $n_{edges}$ in induced shrinkage of volume obvious from Fig.~\ref{fig:polygon_results}(a) and also to the decreasing contraction along the magnetization direction from Fig.~\ref{fig:polygon_results}(b).
+In the latter case, we even observe a change in sign for auxetic materials as in Fig.~\ref{fig:circle_results}(b).

 However, we here find $ u^{\theta}_{30} < 0$ for all evaluated parameters, which implies that tangential displacements towards the equatorial plane are decreasing in magnitude with increasing distance to the equatorial plane, qualitatively similar to the results in Fig.~\ref{fig:star_results}(e).
-Additionally, we also present the results for $ u^{\bot}_{40} $ in Fig.~\ref{fig:polygon_results}(c), where we infer that the displacements are more inwards towards the poles and more outwards towards the equatorial plane.
+Additionally, we also present the results for $ u^{\bot}_{40} $ in Fig.~\ref{fig:polygon_results}(c), where we infer that the displacements are more outwards at the poles and the equatorial plane and inwards otherwise.
 This modulation in the perpendicular component is analogous to the one that is represented by $ u^{\theta}_{30} < 0$ for the tangential component in Fig.~\ref{fig:polygon_results}(e).

 We here also plot the mode $ u^{\theta}_{n_{edges}+1,n_{edges}}$ in Fig.~\ref{fig:polygon_results}(f).
 The mirror-symmetry of the underlying configuration with respect to the equatorial plane implies an antisymmetric mode for $ u^{\theta}$.
 Therefore, the parameters $l$ and $m$ of any nonvanishing mode corresponding to the spherical harmonic $Y_{l,m}$ have to be such that $l+m$ is odd.
 Consequently, the lowest-order mode for $ u^{\theta}$ that reflects the $n_{edges}$-fold symmetry in $m$ is the one that we plot in Fig.~\ref{fig:polygon_results}(f).